petersgrandadventure/idea-machine/README.md

 Leave the terminal open for as long as you are doing development.
 Also note that `hc run` does not yet have live-reload for file changes.
 In the future it will.
 What it is doing is serving API functions that access your DNA Instance over WebSockets for the UI to connect to.
 The API is defined as described here in articles [7.3 - 7.4.2 in the Guidebook](https://developer.holochain.org/guide/latest/json_rpc_interfaces.html).
-It's recommended that you read these.
-You can skip over the HTTP section if you wish, because we will be focusing on Websocket based APIs.

-In the other section of todays content, you will be learning about how to get started doing development of the DNA source code, and it's encouraged that you do that, before coming back and digging into modifying the Events Goer 4000 DNA.

 ### UI With React